fmxsh/f3c/f3c-spec.md

 ### Fields

-A _field_ is a deliniated space that contains data.
+A _field_ is a delineated space that contains data.
 Fields can have different purposes. _Field_ thus is a term to refer to, more specifically, a field of data, meaning a deliniated sequence of characters or no characters.

 In order to determine the type of a field, the data is analyzed by _data formats_ and _data types_.